Comp211-FA24/lab-00/README.md

 +----[SHA256]-----+
 ```

+4. Run `source ~/.bashrc`.
+You should now see the UNC CS logo again and something like `Identity added: /root/.ssh/id_rsa (root@8de59c21d591)`.
+    - The output indicates that the new SSH key was successfully copied to `~/.ssh`.
+    - If you do not see that output, you did something incorrectly.
+Redo 1-3.
-4. Print your SSH public key by running `cat .ssh/id_rsa.pub`.
+5. Print your SSH public key by running `cat ~/.ssh/id_rsa.pub`.
 Copy the outputted text, which begins with `ssh-rsa` and ends with something like `root@8de59c21d591`.
     - To copy text in Windows Terminal or macOS Terminal, highlight the text and press Ctrl+C or Cmd+C, respectively.
-    - Your SSH private key is in `.ssh/id_rsa`.
+    - Your SSH private key is in `~/.ssh/id_rsa`.
 You may share your public key with anyone, but **never** share your private key.
 Doing so will allow anyone to impersonate you (i.e., read/write/delete your private repositories, commit under your name, etc.).
-5. Run `source ~/.bashrc`.
-You should now see the UNC CS logo again and something like `Identity added: /root/.ssh/id_rsa (root@8de59c21d591)`.
-    - The output indicates that the new SSH key was successfully copied to `~/.ssh`.

 #### Add SSH public key to GitHub